matthieubcn/mid-term-project-Ironhack-nov22/README.md

 Daily quote: “Learn as if you will live forever, live like you will die tomorrow.” — Mahatma Gandhi

-### Tuesday 2e November
+### wednesday 23rd November

 ** On going tasks
-- Page 1 CSS and HTML needs to be done before noon
+- Page 1 CSS and HTML needs to be done before done
-- Media queries mobile
+- Media queries mobile 80% done

+** Tasks Done
+All the CSS and HTML pages

+### wednesday 24th November

+** On going tasts

+- Menu en transformation
+-JS??????